 There is no question that weavers also integrated elements from other cultures in their textiles.
 Through the centuries, Mayan people have been compelled to incorporate elements from other cultures.
 However, with the passage of time, these foreign elements become “mayanized,” i.e., reinterpreted within their own cultural context, and their ties to Mayan symbols and associations give life to new Mayan syntheses.

-It is well know that weaving expresses the identity of the weaver and her commitment to being Mayan and to her own specific community.
 Women continue to weave their own and their family’s clothes.
 A woman shows her respect for her community by following its esthetic rules, selecting designs, colors and styles, in addition to following its more general cultural and social norms.
 Paula Nicho Comez, a painter from San Juan Comalapa, expresses dramatically the profound identity of a Mayan woman with her “huipil” (native blouse, specific to the village where the woman comes from).
 In one of her paintings, she shows a woman bearing the designs of her town’s huipil directly on her skin.
 The huipil is for us, she says, like a second skin (documentary Between Light and Shadow: Mayan Women in Transition).

 The Aztecs, for whom we have good information, considered weaving as the women’s work par excellance.
 To fail in weaving was equivalent to be a failure as a woman.
 Gender identity wasn’t based on intrinsic physical qualities, such as genitals or secondary sexual characteristics.
 It was based on dress and the instruments of work.
 Thus, the Aztecs represented a goddess with a loincloth and cape (male dress) to express the masculine nature of her behavior.
 At death, Aztec women were buried with their weaving instruments.
 Why were spinning and weaving central in defining womanhood?
 The most important reason is found in the economic contribution of weaving.
 Weaving provided, for both Aztec women and contemporary Mayan women, their most important link to the larger economy.
 Tribute was paid in cloth and it was also a common market currency.
 The more cloth a weaver produced, the more her household prospered.